Piriformis syndrome

 - Trauma: Injuries to the area, such as a muscle strain or bruise, can cause inflammation and compression of the sciatic nerve.

-- Posture: Maintaining an abnormal posture for prolonged periods can increase pressure on the piriformis muscle and the sciatic nerve.
+- Posture: Maintaining an abnormal posture for prolonged periods can increase pressure on the piriformis muscle and sciatic nerve.

-- Physical Activity: Repetitive activity, such as running or walking on hard surfaces, can increase pressure on the piriformis muscle and the sciatic nerve.
+- Physical activity: Repetitive activity, such as running or walking on hard surfaces, can increase pressure on the piriformis muscle and the sciatic nerve.

-- Neurological Conditions: Neurological conditions, such as multiple sclerosis or Guillain-Barré syndrome, can affect the sciatic nerve and cause symptoms of piriformis syndrome.
+- Neurological conditions: Neurological conditions, such as multiple sclerosis or Guillain-Barré syndrome, can affect the sciatic nerve and cause symptoms of piriformis syndrome.

 The diagnosis of piriformis syndrome is based on a combination of clinical evaluation, medical history, and physical tests.
 During the clinical evaluation, the doctor may ask about symptoms and perform tests to determine the location and type of pain.
 Physical tests may include an examination of strength and sensation, as well as specific movements that can reproduce the symptoms.